The Trial of the Incredible Hulk: Plot

 Daredevil finds the apartment where David is staying, wanting him to stand trial.
 David suspects Daredevil is one of Fisk's men, so he unmasks himself as Matt Murdock.
-Matt tells David an accident with radiation blinded him when he was 14 while giving him enhanced senses and a "radar sense", and that he was inspired to become Daredevil by officer Albert G. Tendelli, who now acts as his police contact.
+Matt tells David that an accident with radiation blinded him when he was 14, while giving him enhanced senses and a "radar sense", and that he was inspired to become Daredevil by Officer Albert G. Tendelli, who now acts as his police contact.
 David nonetheless refuses to help or tell what he knows about the Hulk.
 Fisk plants info about Ellie's whereabouts as a trap for Daredevil.
-When Daredevil arrives, Fisk uses spotlights and blaring speakers in order to disorient him; instead, the speakers overwhelm Daredevil's enhanced hearing, allowing Fisk's men to beat him nearly to death.
+When Daredevil arrives, Fisk uses spotlights and blaring speakers to disorient him; instead, the speakers overwhelm Daredevil's enhanced hearing, allowing Fisk's men to beat him nearly to death.
 David arrives to save Matt, transforming into the Hulk in the process.
 Matt traces the Hulk's face as he transforms back to David, thus learning David's secret.

 Using his training as a medical doctor, David treats Matt and spreads a cover story about his injuries being the result of falling down stairs.
 While Matt's self-confidence is shaken, David's confidence has been restored by seeing how Matt has embraced his unique gifts, which are also caused by exposure to radiation.
 At David's persistent coaxing, Matt begins to retrain his body.

 Fisk holds a meeting of crime bosses and proposes the consolidation of their operations into a nationwide syndicate, with himself as chairman.
 He presents footage of Daredevil's apparent death as proof of his power.
 Daredevil and David infiltrate Fisk's office tower to discredit Fisk and save Ellie.
-David frees Ellie with assistance from Fisk's right hand man Edgar, who hints to them that he has on multiple occasions saved people from Fisk, who always forgives him.
+David frees Ellie with assistance from Fisk's right-hand man, Edgar, who hints to them that he has on multiple occasions saved people from Fisk, who always forgives him.
 Daredevil breaks into the meeting, and the crime bosses flee.